UsingEnglish.com

 Understanding the Placement of "Enough" in English Grammar

 In English grammar, the word "enough" is a versatile term that can be used in different positions depending on the context.
-This article aims to clarify the placement of "enough" in sentences, highlighting its usage after adjectives and adverbs, before nouns, and in conjunction with definite and indefinite articles.
+Let me help clarify the placement of "enough" in sentences, highlighting its usage after adjectives and adverbs, before nouns, and in conjunction with definite and indefinite articles.

 When "enough" is used to indicate sufficiency or adequacy, it typically follows adjectives or adverbs.
-For example:
+This structure signals that something meets or does not meet a necessary or desired standard.

-• It wasn't good enough.
-(Good is an adjective)
+• It wasn't good enough. ('Good' is an adjective that "enough" qualifies, suggesting that the quality was insufficient.)

 To express the quantity or amount required, "enough" precedes nouns in a sentence.
-For example:
+This usage helps express that there is a sufficient or insufficient quantity of something.

-3) We use enough of before the and this that these those.
+We use enough of before the and this, that, these, those.

-When referring to specific or general things, "enough" is used in conjunction with the definite article "the" or the demonstrative pronouns "this," "that," "these," or "those."
-Examples include:
+When referring to specific or general things, "enough" is used in conjunction with the definite article "the" or the demonstrative pronouns "this," "that," "these," or "those".
+"Enough of" is used before definite articles and demonstratives to refer to a specific or previously mentioned thing.

 • Are there enough of the copies I made for everybody?